cchitsiang/awesome-stars/topics.md

 ## cybersecurity

 - [bgenev/impulse-xdr](https://github.com/bgenev/impulse-xdr) - Fully automated host & network intrusion detection platform.
 Detects malware from behavioural patterns rather than signatures and enables deeper visibility than legacy tools.
+- [chaitin/SafeLine](https://github.com/chaitin/SafeLine) - A web security gateway, serve as a reverse proxy to protect your websites from attacks and exploits.
 - [meirwah/awesome-incident-response](https://github.com/meirwah/awesome-incident-response) - A curated list of tools for incident response

 ## dart